 ARE REQUESTS FOR INVESTIGATION TREATED CONFIDENTIALLY?

-Yes.
-The Constitution and Court Rules safeguard the confidentiality of all requests for investigation and the results of the staff's investigation.
+Yes, with some exceptions.
+The Constitution and Michigan Court Rules safeguard the confidentiality of all requests for investigation and the results of the staff's investigation.
 However, in order to undertake an investigation, inquiries are often directed to attorneys, court employees, and others, which requires the disclosure of certain information regarding a grievance.
-The Commission may also authorize a request for the judge's comment, which is accompanied by a copy of the Request for Investigation.
-If the Commission does not request a judge's comment, a copy of the Request for Investigation is supplied to the judge at the resolution of the grievance.
+The Commission may also authorize a request for the judicial officer's comment, which is accompanied by a copy of the Request for Investigation.
+(On rare occasions an investigation may bypass a request for comment and the matter may be submitted to a judicial officer via a "28-day letter"; if that occurs a copy of the Request for Invesigation is enclosed with that correspondence.)
+If the Commission does not otherwise send the Request for Investigation to a judicial officer during the course of an investigation, a copy is supplied at the resolution of the grievance.
 Therefore, the allegations and the identity of the complainant as reflected on the Request for Investigation are disclosed to the judge.

 After a formal complaint is filed, the case becomes a matter of public record.
 Subsequent pleadings are public, and any formal hearing before the master, and the hearing under MCR 9.216 before the Commission, are conducted in open, public forums.
 Materials filed with and proceedings before the commission prior to the issuance of a formal complaint remain confidential unless offered into evidence at a formal hearing.